All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 At minimum: A1C, fasting glucose, complete lipid panel, liver function tests (ALT, AST), kidney function (creatinine, eGFR), thyroid panel, B12, vitamin D, and a complete blood count.
 Share results with your prescribing provider for interpretation.

-Optimize Your Ozempic Treatment
+Improve Your Ozempic Treatment

 Eighteen months on Ozempic is a strong foundation for ongoing health improvement.
-Whether you want to fine-tune your current treatment or explore additional options, expert guidance is essential.
+Whether you want to fine-tune your current treatment or explore additional options, expert guidance is important.
 FormBlends connects patients with licensed providers experienced in long-term GLP-1 management.

 Schedule a consultation to review your 18-month results and plan forward.